Men who have thicker beards know how tough it is to shave with a closed comb DE razor.

 Great for coarse beards

-Men with coarse beards who need something more aggressive will also benefit from this because of the blade exposure.
-Between this and the slant, this is less aggressive so if the slant gives you irritation (or too expensive) this is a good alternative.
+Men with coarse beards who need something more aggressive will also benefit from this because of blade exposure.
+Between this and the slant, this is less aggressive, so if the slant gives you irritation (or too expensive), this is a good alternative.

-If you’re new and want to try this try to use a less aggressive blade.
+If you’re new and want to try this, try to use a less aggressive blade.
 But if you’ve got some experience then use something sharp like a persona.
-It will works well in getting a close shave in under 3 passes.
+It will work well in getting a close shave in under 3 passes.